krahets/hello-algo/en/docs/chapter_preface/about_the_book.md

 During the writing process, I read many textbooks and articles on data structures and algorithms.
 These works provided excellent examples for this book and ensured the accuracy and quality of the book's content.
 I would like to thank all the teachers and predecessors for their outstanding contributions!

-This book advocates a learning method that combines hands and brain, and in this regard I was deeply inspired by [*Dive into Deep Learning*](https://github.com/d2l-ai/d2l-zh).
+This book advocates a learning method that combines hands and brain, and in this regard I was deeply inspired by [Dive into Deep Learning](https://github.com/d2l-ai/d2l-zh).
 I highly recommend this excellent work to all readers.

 **Heartfelt thanks to my parents, it is your support and encouragement that has given me the opportunity to do this interesting thing**.